mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 // Uncaught ReferenceError: word is not defined
 ```

-You'll observe this with the OR operation too:
+You'll observe this in the OR operation too:

 ```js
 true || word